- The International Space Station (ISS) is a permanently crewed, multinational space laboratory in low-Earth orbit.

 pressurized volume equivalent to a mid-size passenger airplane, with nearly half of that available for the crew.

-Astronauts staff the station in pairs of 3 or 4-person crews assigned to overlapping 6-month missions, with each unique complement of up to 7 people composing a numbered Expedition (each crew serves on two Expeditions during their stay).
+Astronauts staff the station in pairs of three or four-person crews assigned to overlapping six-month missions, with each unique complement of up to seven people composing a numbered Expedition (each crew serves on two Expeditions during their stay).

-Science and research aboard the ISS generally falls into 4 categories:
+Science and research aboard the ISS generally falls into four categories:

 - Studies on how living in space affects the human body